vinayakgupta29/Zundrath/README.md

 # Zundrath

-this is the KMS (Key Management Service) used by every other application for encryption and decription
+this is the KMS (Key Management Service) used by any application for generating, storing and fetching symmetric encryption and decription keys

 # Version : 1.2.0